joel-jaison-codes/Calculator-App/README.md

 # Calculator-App
-A simple calculator app made as a python lesson.
-This app is created as part of my learning process and initial steps in python.
+A simple calculator app made as a part of my learning process and initial steps in python.